 We performed an analysis of our ability to continue as a going concern.
-We believe, based on our current business plan, that our existing cash and cash equivalents plus proceeds from our follow-on offering will be sufficient to fund our operations and obligations through the fourth quarter of 2020.
+We believe, based on our current business plan, that our existing cash and cash equivalents as of June 30, 2020, plus proceeds from the recent warrant exercises described above, will be sufficient to fund our operations and obligations into the first quarter of 2021.
 We plan to continue to fund our operations through cash and cash equivalents on hand, as well as through public or private equity or debt financings, strategic collaborations, licensing arrangements, asset sales, or other arrangements.
-There can be no assurance that additional funds will be available when needed from any source or, if available, will be available on terms that are acceptable to us.
+Additional funds may not be available when needed from any source or, if available, may not be available on terms that are acceptable to us.
 In addition, as a result of the COVID-19 pandemic and actions taken to slow its spread, the global credit and financial markets have experienced extreme volatility, including diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
 It is possible that further deterioration in credit and financial markets and confidence in economic conditions will occur.
 If equity and credit markets deteriorate, it may affect our ability to raise equity capital, borrow on our existing facilities or make any additional necessary debt or equity financing more difficult to obtain, more costly and/or more dilutive.
 In addition, while we are currently in compliance with our loan agreement, the COVID-19 pandemic may compromise our ability to comply with the terms of our loan agreement and could result in an event of default.
 If an event of default were to occur, our lender could accelerate our repayment obligations or enforce other rights under our loan agreements.
 Any such default may also require us to seek additional or alternative financing, which may not be available on commercially reasonable terms or at all.